serenity-kit/lini/README.md

 ## Todos

-- fancier checkbox
 - create a new invitation needs a change in react-native-libsodium (use noble?)
-- on new list focus on the name input
+- show pending changes in the sidebar and the list

 - use expo-secure-store for the sessionKey
 - encrypt MMKV storage on iOS and Android
 - logo and colors
-- deploy to production (before move the repo)
+- deploy to production (before move the repo & cleanup readme and make on initial commit)

 - locker bug during registration 🤷